vincent-uden/website/src/pages/blog/pcb_management.md

 The overlapping component usage had left me with no actual idea of my inventory.
 There was no way of knowing how many of each circuit design that I could actually build and ordering new parts was just as big of a nightmare since couldn't get a grip on what parts I'd actually need.

-The organisational task of keeping a stock for my designs was a new problem I hadn't considered.
+Keeping stock of components for my designs was a new problem I hadn't considered.
 If I want to build a version of my latest pdf-reader on a new computer, I just compile it.
 There's no need to check for complex, interwoven dependencies between it and other software I'd written before constructing the design, in software you can just do it.

 ## The solution